demassimo/rust-control-panel/docs/tutorials.md

 - Start services with `systemctl start rustadmin-backend` and (optionally) `systemctl start rustadmin-discord-bot`.
 Use `systemctl status` on each unit to verify they are running.

 ## 2) Configure OAuth for Discord and Steam
 Team authentication links Discord and Steam accounts so staff can see alt history.
-Set these environment values in `/opt/rustadmin/backend/.env` and restart the backend when finished.
+Set these environment values in `/opt/rustadmin/backend/.env` (open the file with `sudo nano /opt/rustadmin/backend/.env`) and restart the backend when finished so the panel uses the new URLs.

 ### Discord application
 1. Create a Discord application at <https://discord.com/developers/applications>.
 2. Enable **OAuth2 → General** and add a redirect URI pointing to your panel host (for example `https://panel.example.com/api/auth/discord/callback`).
 Replace `panel.example.com` with the exact URL you use to open the panel (such as `https://panel.yourdomain.com`).
+This prevents Discord from blocking the sign-in because of a domain mismatch.
 3. Copy the **Client ID** and **Client Secret** into:
    ```
    DISCORD_OAUTH_CLIENT_ID=...